BitcoinErrorLog/skywriter/README.md

 ## 📖 Usage Guide

+### Getting Started

+1. **Launch the app** - You'll see the home screen with mode selection
+2. **Choose a Mode**:
+   - **Character Mode**: For writing character data to Mifare Classic tags
+   - **Compatible Tag Mode**: For writing compatible tag data to NTAG215 tags
+3. **Navigate**: Use the logo to return home, or the menu button for quick access

 ### Browsing Characters

+1. **Select Mode** - Choose your desired mode from the home screen
-1. **Launch the app** - You'll see all characters organized by game series
+2. **Browse** - View all characters organized by game series
-2. **Expand/Collapse Games** - Tap game headers to expand or collapse character lists
+3. **Expand/Collapse Games** - Tap game headers to expand or collapse character lists
-3. **Search (Optional)** - Tap the search FAB to search for specific characters
+4. **Search** - Tap the search FAB to quickly find specific characters by name
-4. **View Details** - Tap any character card to see detailed information
+5. **View Details** - Tap any character card to see detailed information including biography and abilities

 ### Writing to NFC Tags